sooftware/kospeech/README.md

 Speech recognition is an interdisciplinary subfield of computational linguistics that develops methodologies and technologies that enables the recognition and translation of spoken language into text by computers.

+We apply SpecAugment on Listen, Attend and Spell networks for end-to-end speech recognition tasks.

-We mainly referred to following papers.
+to apply it, We mainly referred to following papers.

  [「Listen, Attend and Spell」](https://arxiv.org/abs/1508.01211)